itskarelleh/animal-kingdom-database/README.md

 # Animal Kingdom API
+🚧 Work in Progress 🚧

-An API that allows for finding facts and details about all the animals in the animal kingdom
+An API that allows for finding facts and details about all the animals in the animal kingdom.

-Users are able to find out all the animals by their kingdom, phylum, class and species.
+Users are able to find out all the animals by their phylum, class, and species.

+## Features
+- Users will be able to view and search animals by their name, family, class, phylum, and more.

 ## Stack
 - Next.js